Kuraanal/SLogger/README.md

 ## About

 This is a simple Logger class meant to be easy to implement so that you don't have to worry about to much configuration.
-This class follow a PSR-3 standard.
+This class follow a PSR-3 standard but do not implement directly the logger interface to make full use of enums as the error levels.

 ## Basic Usage